sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 - No Schedule: If a node has no schedule taint, then new pods with no tolerance will not be assigned to the node. this is the one we have been discussing so far.
 - PreferNoSchedule: If a node has PreferNoSchedule taint, then new pods will no tolerance might or might not be assigned to the node.
 There is no guarantee.
 - NoExecute: If a node has NoExecute taint, then it has the same behavior as No Schedule taint with a addition.
-The addition is, all the pods that might be running on the node before taint is applied are also removed.
+The addition is, any running containers on the node (before taint is applied) that do not have toleration will also be removed.

+### Small catch that is overlooked

+Taints and Tolerations does not tell a Pod to go to a particular node.
+It only tells a Node to only accept Pods with certain toleration.
+If a node does not have any taint associated with it, it can accept all the pods including those which have toleration.